microsoft/VSSDK-Extensibility-Samples/Source_Control_Provider_Status_Bar_Integration/Readme.md

 1. To build and execute the sample, open the .sln file, press F5 after the sample is loaded
 2. Once loaded, create a new solution that is not under Source Control
 3. Click the Publish button
-4. Select ìManaged Source Control Sample Provider (C#)î
+4. Select ‚ÄúManaged Source Control Sample Provider (C#)‚Äù
 5. This adds the solution to the sample Source Control.
-6. Clicking on ìSample Branchî on the status bar will display a menu with a list of sample branches and sample actions
+6. Clicking on ‚ÄúSample Branch‚Äù on the status bar will display a menu with a list of sample branches and sample actions
-7. Clicking on ìSample Repositoryî on the status bar will display a dialog with the coordinates of the repository button.
+7. Clicking on ‚ÄúSample Repository‚Äù on the status bar will display a dialog with the coordinates of the repository button.
 8. Clicking on the Pending Changes button (the button with a pencil icon) will display a dialog with the coordinates of the button.
 9. Clicking on the Unpublished Commits button (the button with an arrow icon) will display a dialog with the coordinates of the button.